vbergaaa/Annihilation-Special-Forces-Helper/README.md

 If you have already downloaded a previous version of this application, you will need copy the "Loadouts" and "Souls" folders from the old application directory to the new application directory to retain your previous data.

 ### Feature roadmap:
-1. Adding a profile page to store information such as your current rank, pp, name, etc.
-2. Adding caps to the loadout page so you can't create loadouts that cost more than your available PP / Gems / CP, etc.
-3. Add individual units to the program to get even more accurate stats.
+1. Add individual units to the program to get even more accurate stats.
-4. Adding an economy calculator to help you determine which eco perks will give you the most value.
+2. Adding an economy calculator to help you determine which eco perks will give you the most value.

 ### Potiential future features
 - Adding support for in game upgrades, to more extensively track costs and stats of specific units.